Manidills/E2A/README.md

 Light House is a decentralized data storage service that leverages IPFS to provide reliable and scalable storage solutions.
 It offers a simple and intuitive interface for uploading, retrieving, and managing files on the IPFS network.
 Light House focuses on ease of use, making it accessible to developers and users who want to benefit from the advantages of IPFS without complex configurations.

-### 6. Estursay
+### 6. Estuary

-Estursay is a feature-rich IPFS service that aims to make decentralized storage accessible to developers and businesses.
+Estuary is a feature-rich IPFS service that aims to make decentralized storage accessible to developers and businesses.
 It provides secure and reliable storage for files, ensuring data integrity and availability.
 Estursay offers various APIs and integrations that simplify the process of utilizing IPFS in applications, enabling developers to focus on building innovative solutions.

 These IPFS services play a crucial role in our project, providing secure, decentralized, and permanent storage solutions for the extracted data.
 By utilizing the features and benefits of IPFS, we ensure that the data processed by our project remains accessible, verifiable, and resistant to censorship.